learn: bipolar symptoms

 Depression and Anxiety

-You may be offered the following medication:
+You may be offered the following medications:

 Fluoxetine